LatinNow/LatinNowProjectData/readme.md

 ## License

-The data released in this repository is licensed under the the Creative Commons Attribute License (CC-BY-4.0) - https://creativecommons.org/licenses/by/4.0/deed.en
+The data released in this repository is licensed under the Creative Commons Attribute License (CC-BY-4.0) - https://creativecommons.org/licenses/by/4.0/deed.en

 ## Acknowledgments